Don't blame the politicians; it's voters who set the tone

 One of the virtues of Jacinda Ardern over the past three years is that she was prepared to swallow dead rats and form a partnership with the New Zealand First party.
 She dropped one of her favourite programmes (and mine) when she agreed to drop the campaign for a capital gains tax.
 She has been harshly criticised for this.
 I am critical about her too.
 But I can also see another side to it: she was not wrong to work for consensus.

 In politics we tend to focus on decisions made by a majority of 51 percent.
-I believe our political situation would be better if we aimed for 60 or 70 percent.
+I believe our political situation would be better if we listened to people from other political parties and tried to design policies that would have the support of 60 or 70 percent.

 On the other hand, I notice that Jacinda is not working for consensus now, not in any way I can see.
 It would seem in her best interests if she could have given a lending hand to the Green Party, whose support is dropping toward the fate of not having five percent of the vote, and not having any MPs in parliament.

 My toughest personal issue this election has been whether to vote Green (who I like) in favour of Labour (who I like even more) to give them both a better chance of forming a government.
 I ended up voting Labour, but now that Labour has a massive majority I am wishing that the Green vote had been higher and the Labour vote lower.
 We would then be getting better discussions about the environment.
 The National Party would have to address the issue more strongly as well, and as voters we would have had to spend more time considering the alternatives.

 The final goal on my wishlist is: when they go low, we should go high.

 I think Jacinda Ardern is quite good at this, but even better, I think is minister of education Chris Hipkins again.
 It shows in all his speeches, but was especially evident in the final debate over the Education and Training Bill. which got very little attention in the media.
 This was my personal top priority for the election so I stayed up till the end, watching for the sections about religious instruction.